Stormwater Utility Program

 You mention “ where the properties that benefit from the Stormwater Infrastructure will fund the program.”
 Yet have failed to tell anyone what the “benefits” actually are.
 1. Shady 2.
 This tells me the only one actually benefiting is the county making more money off the people who are already struggling in a challenging economy.
 So, what are the benefits to the residence owner?????

-MeganC asked about 2 months ago
+MeganC asked 8 months ago

 Thank you for your comment.